 Architect | Artist | Author

 Mr.Scherr received his B. Arch.
-Degree fom Cornell University (with Phi Kappa Phi Honors) and a M.S.
+Degree from Cornell University (with Phi Kappa Phi Honors) and a M.S.
 Arch.
 (Spec.
 Urban Design) from Columbia University.
-He has been a practicing architect in Texas and New York since 1980.
-His design work received awards from the Dallas AIA and Texas Society of Architects.
-As a Director of Facilities Planning and Design at Pratt Institute (1999-2014)), he designed over 40 renovations in Brooklyn and Manhattan, and his design for the Prattstore Building received the Building Brooklyn Award in 2005.
-He has been awarded an Eidlitz Fellowship, and elected to the International Committee of Architectural Critics.
-Mr. Scherr has been awarded First (Finalist) prize in international design competitions for the Salem Witch Trial Tercentenary Memorial and the Oklahoma City Bombing Memorial.
-His design, theory and criticism have been published in Progressive Architecture, Architectural Record, Journal of Architectural Education, Texas Architect, Places Magazine, Competitions, and the Journal of the American Planning Association, among others.
-He has lectured on his design and theoretical work in schools of architecture throught the USA and Europe.
+He has been a practicing architect in Texas at New York since 1980.
+His design work received awards from the Dallas AIA and the Texas Society of Architects.
+As a Director of Facilities Planning and Design at Pratt Institute (1999-2014), he designed over 40 Renovations in Brooklyn and Manhattan, and his design for the Prattstore Building received the Building Brooklyn Award in 2005, and is represented in the book: 101 Cool Buildings: The Best of New York City Architecture 1999-2009 by Richard McMillan.